Network Protocols: From Specification to Practice

 - X.509 Certificates: RFC 5280

-Difficulty: Expert Time estimate: 2-3 weeks Prerequisites: Understanding of public key crypto, packet capture experience
+Difficulty: Expert Time estimate: 2-3 weeks Prerequisites: Understanding of public key crypto

 Real world outcome: